PDB-REDO/alphafill/docs/man/alphafill-create-index.rst

 	Do not print any status or progress information.

-.. option:: --config configfile
+.. option:: --config=configfile

 	Use the file *configfile* to collection options.
 The default is to look for a file called *alphafill.conf* in the current directory and then in the directory */etc*.
 Use this option to override this and specify your own configuration file.

-.. option:: pdb-dir dirname
+.. option:: --pdb-dir=dirname

 	Directory containing the mmCIF files for the PDB

-.. option:: pdb-fasta filename
+.. option:: --pdb-fasta=filename

 	The FastA file containing the PDB sequences

-.. option:: threads,t nr-of-threads
+.. option:: --threads=nr-of-threads, -t nr-of-threads

 	Number of threads to use, zero means all available cores.